AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/semantic-configuration.md

 ![Attribute declaration autocomplete](../../_images/ui-components/autocomplete1.png)

-*  Magento supports autocomplete for all nesting levels of options which have static interface.
+*  The application supports autocomplete for all nesting levels of options which have static interface.
 If an option doesn't have defined interface, the additional property is used to declare option name and type:

 ![no defined interface](../../_images/ui-components/no_type.png)